 Explaining why there are the differences in the rates of joint-family arrangements in different places and at different points in time remains a challenge.
-Our analysis confirmed Ruggles' earlier assertions that the observed frequency of joint-family arrangements cannot be fully accounted for by referring to measures of economic conditions and demographic structures alone.
-The regions with the highest proportions of joint-family arrangements in our datasets have higher observed percentages than those that were predicted.
+This analysis confirmed Ruggles' earlier assertions that the observed frequency of joint-family arrangements cannot be fully accounted for by referring to measures of economic conditions and demographic structures alone.
+The regions with the highest proportions of joint-family arrangements in these data sets have higher observed percentages than those that were predicted.
 This suggests that not all relevant information has been included in the model, and that we should think about adding more variables.
-Nevertheless, we think that an "aversion" to one form of domestic group structure or another was hardly the only factor, or even the most decisive factor affecting the observed complexity of family patterns, at least across historic Eastern Europe.
-While it is likely that cultural influences played some role in fostering the complexity of residential arrangements, many differences in the observed patterns of joint-family patterns across Europe could be satisfactorily explained by a mixture of economic, ecological, and institutional factors, or, better, constraints (see Verdon 1998).
-The voluminous research on household complexity in the Balkans provides a sufficient number of examples of this kind of reasoning (Brunnbauer 2003, 2004).
+Nevertheless, the authors think that an "aversion" to one form of domestic group structure or another was hardly the only factor, or even the most decisive factor affecting the observed complexity of family patterns, at least across historic Eastern Europe.
+While it is likely that cultural influences played some role in fostering the complexity of residential arrangements, many differences in the observed patterns of joint-family patterns across Europe could be satisfactorily explained by a mixture of economic, ecological, and institutional factors, or, better, constraints.
+The voluminous research on household complexity in the Balkans provides a sufficient number of examples of this kind of reasoning.
 There is also abundant evidence suggesting that Eastern European landlords or other powerful authorities were customarily concerned with their subjects' residential arrangements.
-They often required the latter to be modified, and usually had the power to implement their wishes (Szołtysek and Zuber 2010).
-It has been shown that the interference of landlords led to the formation of a much greater number of complex households than would have been the case if peasants had been free from feudal or military obligations (Vaniček 1875; Kaser 1986; Grandits 2002; Hammel 1995; Szołtysek and Zuber 2010; see also Alderson and Sanderson 1991).
+They often required the latter to be modified, and usually had the power to implement their wishes.
+It has been shown that the interference of landlords led to the formation of a much greater number of complex households than would have been the case if peasants had been free from feudal or military obligations.
 Cultural differences, ecotype specificities, and political economic and demographic factors might be the pieces of a puzzle that has yet to be put together in the realm of studies of family systems.